-Asian stock markets mixed on final trading day of 2016
+Stocks rise as strong 2016 nears the end; UK hits a record

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-OIL: Benchmark U.S. crude added 21 cents to $53.98 per barrel in New York.
-The contract fell 29 cents to close at $53.77 a barrel on Thursday.
-Brent crude, used to price international oils, gained 27 cents to $57.12 a barrel in London.
+OIL: Benchmark U.S. crude dropped 6 cents to $53.71 per barrel in New York.
+The contract fell 29 cents on Thursday.
+Brent crude, used to price international oils, shed 8 cents to $56.14 a barrel in London.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.